Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows median income in Kenmore SA2 is $64,250 and average income is $106,692.
-This contrasts with Greater Brisbane's median income of $55,645 and average income of $70,520.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $73,239 (median) and $121,618 (average).
-Census data reveals Kenmore's household, family, and personal incomes rank highly nationally, between the 81st and 90th percentiles.
-Income brackets indicate that 29.2% of locals (3,016 people) fall into the $1,500 - 2,999 category, similar to broader trends across the broader area showing 33.3% in the same category.
-A substantial proportion of high earners (41.8%) indicates strong economic capacity throughout Kenmore.
-After housing costs, residents retain 87.0% of income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 9th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Kenmore SA2 has exceptionally high income nationally.
+The median income is $64,250 and the average income stands at $106,692.
+This contrasts with Greater Brisbane's figures of a median income of $55,645 and an average income of $70,520.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $73,239 (median) and $121,618 (average) as of September 2025.
+Census data reveals that household, family and personal incomes all rank highly in Kenmore, between the 81st and 90th percentiles nationally.
+Income brackets indicate that the predominant cohort spans 29.2% of locals (3,016 people) in the $1,500 - $2,999 category, consistent with broader trends across the broader area showing 33.3% in the same category.
+The substantial proportion of high earners (41.8% above $3,000/week) indicates strong economic capacity throughout Kenmore.
+After housing costs, residents retain 87.0% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income